MarkZaytsev/ProjectDemo/README.md

 # ProjectDemo
-Showcase how I develop games in Unity, based on the test task I once received.
+Showcase how I develop games in Unity, based on the test task I've once received.